cgreenhalgh/daoplayer/docs/fileformat.md

 - `lat` - latitude, degrees (float)
 - `lng` - longitude, degrees (float)
-- `nearDistance` - how far from waypoint is 'near', metres (float, default provisionally 15m, may change) (future: polyline or other geometry)
+- `nearDistance` - how far from waypoint is 'near', metres (float, default provisionally 15m, may change)
+- `origin` - whether to use waypoint as coordinate system origin, boolean (default false) (future: polyline or other geometry)

 Route (todo) is object with